DdukTwiSun/aps-server/README.md

 # Awesome-PDF-for-students

-Extract and translate text from pdf in image format.
+Extract and translate text from SCANNED pdf.